BuddhikaManoj/react-native_food-recipe-app/README.md

 A React Native application that provides a variety of delicious recipes with ingredients, preparation steps, and cooking times.

-📸 Screenshots
-(Include screenshots of your app here)

 ✨ Features

 ✅ Browse different recipes with images
 ✅ View ingredients and step-by-step cooking instructions ✅ Check estimated cooking time, difficulty level, and calorie count